EDITING THE MANGNIFICENT AMBERSONS

 Wise cut the later part of the scene since the audience already knows it is a loveless marriage.
 They were told this in the beginning of the film.

 The scene occurs after the Ambersons finally go to bed.
 In the script this scene and auto ride home were one scene but during filming Welles decided to break it up into two separate scenes.
 In Welles rough cut the scene had three functions.
-First, it showed the Spartan life both Eugene and Lucy lived so that as Eugene’s business became more and more successful the audience will see how far he had gotten until he becomes a millionaire.
+First, it showed the Spartan life both Eugene and Lucy lived so that as Eugene’s business became more and more successful the audience will see how far he has risen, when later in the film, he is a millionaire.
 Second, the scene showed how dedicated Eugene was to perfecting his car; working on its headlight well into the night to correct a problem.
 Third, it exemplifies exactly how comfortably and honestly Lucy interacts with her father and the dynamic of their relationship.
 This is a trusting, healthy father-daughter relationship which—tying it to the earlier car ride—demonstrated how comfortable Lucy felt speaking her mind to an approving and accepting father as she continued to think through her mixed feelings about George.
 Lucy is presented as a sensible, thoughtful independent person.
 Thus, this scene, the post ball car ride and, later in the film, Lucy’s walk in the garden with her father act as a contrast to the basically infantile relationship George has with his over protective mother.
 Finally the horses in the barn indicate that Eugene owns a horse drawn carriage and took his problematic auto to the ball to impress the Amberson family and especially Isabel.
 George’s line: ” People that own elephants don’t take their elephants around with ‘em when they go visiting” emphasizes this.

 Struggling to keep the narrative moving, Wise cut the entire scene which Wise saw as slow and repetitive.
 The audience already learned Lucy’s thinking about George on the auto ride home and, from a narrative point of view, this made the scene superfluous and easy to eliminate without hurting “the Story.”
 In addition, the preview audiences weren’t very responsive to it.
-So, by cutting the scene, the film went from the Ambersons going to sleep—a scene the preview audiences had liked—right to the snow excursion, another scene to which they had responded favorably and, thus, Wise could better focus the narrative and speed up the film’s pacing.
+So, by cutting the scene, the film went from the Ambersons going to sleep—a scene the preview audiences had liked—right to the snow excursion, another scene they had responded favorably towards and, thus, Wise could better focus the narrative and speed up the film’s pacing.

 THE SNOW EXCERSIAN